Let's dig into the difference between influencer gifting and paid collaborations?

 What do we mean by that, though?
 Think of working with influencers as a value exchange.
 If your brand's gift wanted to be viewed as valuable, you need to...

 "Value" is in the eye of the beholder.
-This highlights the importance of picking the right creators.
+This highlights the importance of finding the right creators.

 Again, micro-influencers and small creators know how to authentically promote products.
 Overly promotional posts are a turn-off to their audiences.
 That's also why gifting collaborations involve less direction from brands to creators.